2425-2AHIF-WMC/ws-project-dav1dq07/README.md

 Change all .css files into one

-if possible, delete css elements that are similar (for example neon text)
+if possible, delete css elements that are similar (for example neon text, animations)